sumnerevans/sumnerevans.com/content/posts/travel/2023-los-angeles/index.md

 class.
 Ethan trained as a kid in taekwondo in the same organization that I am a member of, and he's recently started training in jiu-jitsu.

-I've done a handfull of jiu-jitsu basics classes taught by my previous taekwondo instructor who cross trained in jiu-jitsu, but I don't really know any moves.
+I've done a handful of jiu-jitsu basics classes taught by my previous taekwondo instructor who cross trained in jiu-jitsu, but I don't really know any moves.
 The training was quite fun, and we did a bunch of different drills.
 Everyone was very welcoming and I enjoyed trying a different martial art!